-The demand for TfL's services has continued to strengthen, with passenger journeys in fiscal year 2014-15 increasing by 3.4% for the London Underground, slightly decreasing for London buses and increasing by 6.2% for the Docklands Light Railway, compared to the previous fiscal year.
-Ridership has grown at an estimated compound annual growth rate (CAGR) of 2.4% since 2009-10.
+The demand for TfL's services has continued to strengthen, with passenger journeys in fiscal year 2015-16 increasing by 3.4% for the London Underground, slightly decreasing for London buses and increasing by 6.2% for the Docklands Light Railway, compared to the previous fiscal year.
+The latest financial projections for the first three quarters of 2016-17 show a slower increase in passenger journeys relative to budget (-2.4% variance).
+Ridership, however, has grown at an estimated compound annual growth rate (CAGR) of 2.4% since 2009-10.

-The 2014 Business Plan anticipated the population will continue to grow at 2% annually.
+The 2016 Business Plan anticipates the population will continue to grow to 10 billion habitants by 2030 from aroung 8.6 billion today.
 The Office for National Statistics projects a 13% population increase between 2015 and 2025, based on its 2014 population projections.
 Crossrail will add further capacity to absorb growing demand and will represent a 10% increase in London's rail capacity; it will increase the number of people within a 45 minute commuting distance of London's key business districts by 1.5 million.
 Continued growth in ridership is important to TfL's ability to effect balanced budgets; a stagnant population and/or slowdown in the economy could present a challenge to TfL's financial health.